Daltron/BigBoard/README.md

 - [x] Retrieve multiple stocks at the same time based on multiple stock symbols
 - [x] Retrieve historical data for a stock for any custom date range
 - [x] Retrieve chart data information for a stock that can easily be used in many charting libraries
-- [x] Retrieve a list of stocks based on a given search term
+- [x] Retrieve a list of stocks based on a search term
 - [x] Comprehensive unit test coverage
 - [x] Complete documentation